What is short-selling and how does it work?

 What is short-selling?

-Short-selling is also known as ‘shorting’ or ‘going short’.
-Most short-selling takes place on shares, but you can short-sell many other financial markets, such as forex, indices and cryptocurrencies, where it has become popular to short Bitcoin.
+Most short-selling takes place on shares, but you can short-sell many other financial markets, including forex, commodities and indices.

 How does short-selling work?

-Short-selling works by the trader borrowing the underlying asset from a trading broker and then immediately selling it at the current market price.
-You don’t actually own the asset, so you will probably have to pay a lender’s fee.
-When you close your trade, you buy the asset back at its new price and return it to your lender.
-If the market does fall, you can profit from the decline, but if it rises, you’ll have to buy back the shares at a higher price and accept the loss.
+Short-selling works in two different ways, depending on how you want to trade.
+Traditional short-selling involves borrowing the underlying asset from a trading broker, immediately selling it at the current market price, and then buying it back at a later date to return to the lender.
+If the market does fall, you can profit from the decline, but if it rises, you’ll have to buy back the asset at a higher price and accept the loss.

 And with spread betting, you are placing a bet on the direction of the market price (by going short if you think it will fall).
 You choose a certain currency value per point when you open your position, which will determine your profit.
 For example, if you go short on Apple shares at $5 per point, you will earn $5 for every point that the stock moves down.